-You don’t need to have 3rd Party Partition Manager Software to achieve resize partitions in Windows 10, Windows 8/7 & Windows Vista.
+You don’t need to have 3rd Party Partition Manager Software to achieve resize partitions in Windows 10, Windows 8, Windows 7 & Windows Vista.
 The operating system includes a very useful Disk Management Tool that lets you resize partitions and more.
 In this post we will see how to resize a partition in Windows, using the built-in Disk Management Tool.

 To use the Disk Management Tool, simply follow these steps.
 Click Start > Right Click on Computer > Select Manage.